llpeterson/scaling/global.md

 structure there is a single backbone, and autonomous systems are connected only as parents and children and not as peers.

-The replacement for EGP is the Border Gateway Protocol (BGP), which has iterated through four versions (BGP-4).
+The replacement for EGP was the Border Gateway Protocol (BGP), which has iterated through four versions (BGP-4).
 BGP is often regarded as one of the more complex parts of the Internet.
 We'll cover some of its high points here.